 Regular LFT testing

 - All sports fixtures, planned trips / educational visits should be risk assessed.
-Locally, we also recommend that you continue to do this for any on-site events that would include parents.

 - Ensure good ventilation in all communal and classroom areas.